jsunho/firewall-vlan-lab-opnsense/README.md

 - [ ] Firewall rules implemented
 - [ ] Documentation finalized

-## Key Learnings and Concepts
+## 6. Key Learnings and Concepts

-This lab demonstrates:
+During the project I worked with:
-  - The difference between virtualization (ARM64) and emulation (x86_64)
+  - Virtualization vs. emulation on Apple Silicon
-  - How UTM handles networking (Shared, Bridged, Isolated)
+  - UTM networking (Shared vs. Isolated mode)
-  - Assigning and configuring multiple network interfaces in OPNsense
+  - Assigning interfaces in OPNsense (em0, em1, em2)

-  - Setting static IPs and IPv4 subnets
+  - Static IP configuration and subnetting

-  - Routing between networks
+  - DHCP, DNS, and routing fundamentals

-  - Creating and testing firewall rules
+  - Writing firewall rules (allow/deny policies, segmentation)

-  - Segmentation between LAN and GUEST VLANs
+  - Testing connectivity (ping, traceroute, DNS tests)

-  - Using a firewall web interface (OPNsense GUI)
+  - Using and securing the OPNsense WebGUI

-  - Understanding DHCP and DNS behavior in segmented networks
+  - Creating reproducible documentation

-These skills reflect practical tasks in real IT system integration work.
+These are all relevant to real-world system administration and system integration work.

 ## Goals of the Project